-Now, there are two types of sleep, the REM (Rapid eye movement) a.k.a light sleep and non-REM sleep a.k.a deep sleep.
+Now, there are two types of sleep, REM (Rapid eye movement) a.k.a light sleep, and non-REM sleep a.k.a deep sleep.
 While we sleep, each of these cycles happens about 3-5 times each night.
-If you have been dreaming, that occurred during the REM sleep.
+If you have been dreaming, that occurred during REM sleep.

-Another fascinating fact is that each one of us has a 24-hour body clock which controls when you wake up, when you feel sleepy and fall asleep.
+Another fascinating fact is that each one of us has a 24-hour body clock that controls when you wake up, when you feel sleepy, and fall asleep.
 It is called the circadian rhythm and is the reason why you wake up at a particular time that you decide the previous night.

 In layman’s terms, we say that we feel sleepy by the end of the day because we get exhausted from the day’s work but, why do we feel sleepy even on the days when we might not have left the couch?
 The mechanism is something like this.

 When we wake up, a compound named adenosine starts rising and keeps rising throughout the day that makes us feel sleepy as the day progresses.
 When we sleep, the adenosine breaks down and becomes low again.

 Now, your body clock keeps releasing hormones throughout the day based on external stimuli.
 So, if your environment is dark (either night or a dark bedroom) your body releases melatonin that signals your brain that it is time to sleep.

 But if you watch TV or bright screens before sleep, even though it may be dark outside, for your eyes and brain, it is not dark.
 Melatonin, paired with the higher levels of adenosine, you fall asleep in the night as it gets dark.
 There is a third hormone called cortisol that helps your body wake up when it is morning.